Nigel-Ho23/CCCtools/README.md

 # CCCtools

 <!-- badges: start -->

 <!-- badges: end -->

 The goal of CCCtools is to provide functions to run CellChat v2 and CellPhoneDB v5 as well as compare their outputs.
+Gokce was here!

 ## Installation